spack/spack/lib/spack/docs/packaging_guide.rst

 You may need to access files from one or more locations when writing stand-alone tests.
-This can happen if the software's repository does not include test source files or includes files but has no way to build the executables using the installed headers and libraries.
-In these cases, you may need to reference the files relative to one or more root directory.
-The properties containing package- (or spec-) and test-related directory paths are provided in the table below.
+This can happen if the software's repository does not include test source files or includes them but has no way to build the executables using the installed headers and libraries.
+In these cases you may need to reference the files relative to one or more root directory.
+The table below lists relevant path properties and provides additional examples of their use.
+:ref:`Reading expected output <expected_test_output_from_file>` provides
+examples of accessing files saved from the software repository, package repository, and installation.

 .. list-table:: Directory-to-property mapping
    :header-rows: 1